Kong/kubernetes-ingress-controller/docs/annotations.md

 meaning the plugin will be
 executed for every request that is proxied, no matter which Route it came from.

+See [KongPlugin](#kongplugin) for examples of how to apply a plugin to service or ingress.

 ## `configuration.konghq.com`

 This annotation can associate a KongIngress custom resource with